 Along the Guyana coastline, a major mangrove coast from a global perspective, the mangrove area is under pressure from the landward side due to the changes in land use (agricultural to residential).
 Large parts of the mangroves have been removed for fisheries and sea defences, and this action has considerably reduced the capacity of the mudbanks to become attached to the coast (Anthony and Gratiot, 2012; Brunier et al., 2019).
 From the seaward side, the mudbank dynamics offshore influence the sediment delivery towards the mangrove area.
 The combined impact from landward and seaward reduces the possibilities for mangrove regeneration.
 In the late 18th century the mangrove belt covered the entire Guyana coastline, with the exception of the main river outlets.
-However, a 72 % reduction in the mangrove coverage was reported in 2001, with the largest remaining intact mangrove system situated along the Guyana coast in Region 1 (Barima-Waini) (Bovell, 2019).
-Large areas of the coast have become effective monoculture stands of black mangrove (Avicennia germinans) (Augustinus, 1978), with the secondary establishment of Rhizophora mangle (red mangrove) and Laguncularia racemosa (white mangrove) which vary in density along the coastal plain.
-However, along the coastal plain Laguncularia and Avicennia are both pioneering species colonizing parts of the mudflats.
+However, a 72% reduction in the mangrove coverage was reported in 2001, with the largest remaining intact mangrove system situated along the Waini-Pomeroon coast in Region 1 (Bovell, 2019).
+Large areas of the coast have become effective monoculture stands of Black mangrove (Avicennia, more so with the planting of this species during the nationwide restoration works germinans), (Augustinus, 1978).
+Traditionally three species were observed, of which the Black mangrove (Avicennia germinans) was the dominant species.
+The other secondary species include with the secondary establishment of the Rhizophora mangle (Red mangrove), and Laguncularia racemosa (White mangrove) which vary in density along the coastal plain.
+On the large developing sand banks and mudflats that dominate However along the coastal plain the coast in the west Corentyne Region, Laguncularia and Avicennia are both pioneering species within the mudflats.
+But, along the lower East Coast of Guyana, Laguncularia has colonized colonizing parts of the small developing mudflats.
 Augustinus (1978) proposed that "the sling-mud along the coast of the Guianas is so little consolidated that it can be fluidized by wave action to a certain depth", thus preventing the settlement of Rhizophora.
-Contrastingly, Avicennia and Laguncularia embryos can establish in this regime.
+Contrastingly, Avicennia, and Laguncularia embryos can establish in this regime, and so Avicennia becomes the single pioneering species.